huijaekim/hand_motion_classification/README.md

 <br/><br/>

 UCI repository provides hand gesture data: "Gesture Phase Segmentation Data Set".
-It is open source data and you can download from https://archive.ics.uci.edu/ml/datasets/gesture+phase+segmentation .
+It is open source data and you can download from https://archive.ics.uci.edu/ml/datasets/gesture+phase+segmentation.
+The details of data are explained in their pages, so I will not explain here and I only used their processed data (excluded raw data)